ovekzz/ovekzz.github.io/_pages/about.md

 # Study

-In the past I tried to go to the university of systems engineering because it's what I was supposed to do if I liked computer things and coding (I know, bad decision), had many subjects of administration and little programming and eventually I left it...
+In the past I tried to go to the university of systems engineering because it's what I was supposed to do if I liked computer things and coding (I know, bad decision), had so many subjects of administration and little programming and eventually I left it...
 It was not a good time for me :(

 ![](/assets/images/ceromasinfinito.jpg)